oat-sa/tao-core/views/cypress/README.md

 ## Commands

 [Commands](https://docs.cypress.io/api/cypress-api/custom-commands.html) are a key part of Cypress.
-Commands can be registered to `Cypress.Commands` at several levels:
+For now commands can be registered to `Cypress.Commands` in `cypress/support/commands` file.

-- locally to a spec file (it will not exist outside that scope)
-- globally in your project, in `cypress/support/commands.js` (or a sibling file - extra files can be created, for organisation)
-- centrally, in `e2e-runner`, if the command should be shared or re-used
+There's no ability to register them within the extensions yet.

 > When registering a local or global command, take care to avoid name collisions with any command you might have imported.

 ## Plugins

-Having a single function handling plugins init (the `export` of the above file) is simpler than trying to init on 2 levels.
-Plugin dependency updating is also restricted to a single place.
+Plugins can be created in `cypress/plugins` directory.
 Some plugins also register commands.
-You can import these files (for their side effects) in the local `support/index.js`.
+You can import these files (for their side effects) in the `cypress/support/index.js`.

 Example: